aristanetworks/avd-workshops/workshops/ansible.md

 s1-leaf1#
 ```

-As expected, each device used whichever `banner_text` variable was closest to it in the group hierarchy or, in the case of s1-leaf1, was applied via the `host_vars` file associated with the Node.
+As expected, each device used whichever `banner_text` variable was closest to it in the group hierarchy.
+Or in the case of s1-leaf1, `banner_text` was applied via its `host_vars` file.

 ### Modules